androiddevnotesforks/Nozzle/README.md

 - [x] Open whole threads
 - [x] Edit profile
 - [x] Search bar
+- [x] Show on which relays posts have been seen on
+- [x] Relay selection for sending posts and replies
 - [ ] Use Flows for smoother UX
+- [ ] Relay management
 - [ ] nip05 verification
 - [ ] URL and media preview
 - [ ] Profile lists (likes, reposts, following, followers)